nomilous/git-seed/README.md

 ### **Important point**

-* It may be that one of your repos has forgetccidentally been left checkedout on the wrong branch (according to the `./git_tree` control file)
+* It may be that one of your repos has forgetccidentally been left checkedout on the wrong branch (according to the `.nez_tree` control file)
 * The commit run **will report this case of affairs and take no further action** for that repo.

 ```bash